Disclaimer: Programme is subject to changes without notice.

 The currency fix: FX solutions closing the trade finance gap

 This practitioner-led breakout session will focus on how FX and local currency mechanisms can close the trade finance gap for SMEs.
-Practitioners will explore practical, scalable solutions, including hedging and market structures, showing how technology and finance can make local currency trade viable in emerging markets. |
+Practitioners will explore practical, scalable solutions, including hedging and market structures, showing how technology and finance can make local currency trade viable in emerging markets.
+Speakers:

 | 15:15 - 16:00 |